-Make sure you complete at least one research project during the first semester, but make sure to not overload your schedule.
-It may be a good idea to schedule this research project for the first lecture-free time.
-The Advanced Biochemistry lecture is a good place to get an impression of topics and PIs that could host your first lab rotation.
+It may be a good idea to schedule your first research project for the first lecture-free time.
+The Advanced Biochemistry lecture is also a good place to get an impression of topics and PIs that could host your first lab rotation.

-Make sure that in the second semester you complete the Advanced Biochemistry lecture/seminar series and your third methods course.
-Again, if you did not get into a methods course, contact the instructors directly to be placed on the waiting list.
-Furthermore, plan for your second research project during the second semester, which could be again during the next lecturefree time but may also fit into the months when there are lectures.
-Note that research projects have a maximum total duration but that you can of course work part time in the lab at least some of the time or on certain days of the week, in case your supervisor agrees.
+If you plan to do a lab rotation during the lecture period, it may be worth noting that research projects have a maximum total duration, but you can work part time in the lab at least some of the time or on certain days of the week in case your supervisor agrees.
 The research project may then extend over a longer time than the minimal time required to finish it, but this may allow you to attend a lecture/seminar in the same timeframe.